rmannibucau/batchee/README.md

     * persistence.database.url: jdbc url to use for persistence when using JDBC default implementation if no jndi name is provided
     * persistence.database.user: jdbc user to use for persistence when using JDBC default implementation if no jndi name is provided
     * persistence.database.password: jdbc password to use for persistence when using JDBC default implementation if no jndi name is provided
+    * persistence.database.dialect: the `org.apache.batchee.container.services.persistence.dialect.JDBCDialect` to use to create the database is asked
     * persistence.memory.global: storing statically data when using in memory persistence
     * persistence.memory.max-jobs-instances: number of job instance data to store, default to 1000, -1 means keep all in memory
 * JobStatusManagerService